amicuchu/NintendoClientsWiki/Network-Library-Versions.md

-Unfortunately, there are many different versions of [NEX](NEX-Overview-(Game-Servers)) and [PIA](PIA-Overview) with small changes to the protocols.
-This page lists which versions are used by games, and whether the game has debug symbols.
+Unfortunately, there are many different versions of [NEX](NEX-Overview-(Game-Servers)) and [PIA](PIA-Overview) with small changes to the protocols, and some games even implement their own services and methods.
+This page lists which library versions are used by games, and which games have debug symbols.

 * MM = Match Making
 * DS = Data Store